 M&A Disclosure Schedules: Seller and Buyer Perspectives

-Making and Updating Disclosures in U.S. and Cross-Border Deals
+Making and Updating Disclosures in U.S. and International Deals

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine the role of disclosure schedules in U.S. and cross-border M&A transactions, review buyer and seller perspectives on updating disclosures, explain best practices for tailoring disclosures to related provisions of the purchase agreement, and discuss current "hot issues" in M&A disclosures.
+This CLE course will examine the role of disclosure schedules in U.S. and cross-border M&A transactions, review buyer and seller perspectives on updating disclosures, and explain best practices for tailoring disclosures to related provisions of the purchase agreement.
+The panel will also discuss current "hot issues" in M&A disclosures.